savonet/book/md/workflow.md

 - crossfade
 - blank detection
-- log all the music which has gone on air
+- log all the music files which have gone on air
+- count the number of played music files (a reference!)

 Cue points
 ----------